top of page

 By monitoring and managing patient transitions across departments like emergency, outpatient, inpatient, and diagnostic services, healthcare providers can reduce bottlenecks, enhance communication, and maintain quality care.

-Understanding Patient Flow Management
+Understanding Hospital Patient Flow Management

-Patient flow management refers to the efficient movement of patients through different departments and stages of care.
+Patient flow refers to the efficient movement of patients through different departments and stages of care.
 It includes:

 • Admission and Registration